deadfry42/roblox-shooter/README.md

 # roblox-shooter
 A free-and-open-source Roblox shooter, developed primarily by me.

+> [!WARNING]
+> Extremely WIP, and experimental
+> Do not expect to be playable for a while.

 ## Notes
 this game was originally named 'siege-2'.
 You may see this codename throughout.